grafana/agent/docs/sources/flow/concepts/clustering.md

 - `--cluster.node-name`: defines the name used by the cluster node.
 If not provided, it defaults to the machine's hostname.
 - `--cluster.advertise-address`: defines the address the agent advertises for its peers to connect to.
-If not provided, it will be inferred automatically.
+If not provided, it is inferred automatically.
 - `--cluster.join-addresses`: accepts a comma-separated list of addresses to join the cluster at.
 These can be IP addresses with an optional port, or a DNS record to lookup.